play-lang/play/docs/design.md

 By using bytecode instead of direct interpretation, Play benefits from increased performance via optimization and lower memory usage, as well as allowing "binary" executable to be shared without revealing the original source code.

+Play uses a stack-based virtual machine to execute the compiled bytecode.

 Those embedding Play into their project can allow unknown compiled code to run without requiring the developers to share their original code.

 ### Components